chef-boneyard/chef-web-docs-2016/includes_knife/includes_knife_windows.rst

 |knife windows|

-This plugin is available on |github|: https://github.com/opscode/knife-windows.
+This plugin should be installed using |rubygems|.

 This sub-command has the following syntax when connecting to one (or more) machines that run |windows|::